skull-works/Backend-Fastify-Template/README.md

 next:
-- setup env dynamic pointing
+- setup linting and prettier
 - setup jest/mocha as testing framework and create simple test for routes
-- setup linting and prettier
 - remove not used libraries

 2nd stage: graphql